alex-piccione/learning.Docker/examples/nginx api devops/README.md

 - [x] Able to run the API service locally
   - [x] README contains the command(s) to start the service
-- [ ] API Service should expose /info endpoint that return the version
+- [x] API Service should expose /api/info endpoint that return the version
 - [ ] Bash command to copy /secrets/api-secrets.json file on host server
 - [x] GitHub action to create images and publish on some Docker image repository
   - [x] "deploy api-service test image.yml"